Why Did I Eat That?!

 I know I need carbs when I eat vegetables to bulk up my stoma output, so how did that one slip past me?!
 I ended up awake well into the early hours as I waited for my stoma to stop gushing liquid!

-Is it worth eating things that hurt me?
+Is it worth eating things that cause UC pain?

 Then, there will be the odd occasion where I have just pushed it too far with the number of veggies, or some random item has caused me pain.